IBM-Bluemix-Docs/mass-data-migration/unlock-storage-pool.md

 # Unlocking the storage pool
 {: #unlock-storage-pool}

-You can import data into the {{site.data.keyword.mdms_full}} device by first unlocking and activating the storage pool that is provisioned for the device.
+You can copy data onto the {{site.data.keyword.mdms_full}} device by first unlocking and activating the storage pool that is provisioned for the device.
 {: shortdesc}

 ## Retrieving your storage pool passphrase (beta)